 At these regions is where we will eventually find dark matter and dark energy.

 That doesn't mean dark matter and dark energy are only there.
-Like everything else that occurred during the interaction of the photon with itself, they are also occurring constantly everywhere, but below a scale we can comfortably detect currently (January 2020).
+Like everything else that occurred during the multiple interactions of energy with itself, they are also occurring constantly everywhere, but beyond a scale we can comfortably detect currently (January 2020).

-But there is a way to understand it all differently without having to change current models.
-Only add the missing parts or understand why some models work only in some fields, but not in others.
-Why there are so many theories that appear to be correct.
-And why some of them seem to be conflicting or don't seem compatible with each other.
+But there is a way to interpret it all differently without having to change current models.
+For example by only adding the missing parts or a better understanding of why some models work only in some fields, but not in others.
+And also understanding why there are so many theories that appear to be correct in certain areas and why some of them seem to be conflicting or don't seem compatible with each other.